- September 14, 2017

 In "Survive on Mars," you must endure the challenging conditions of Mars and build a settlement to survive.
 Gather resources, create 3D parts with a 3D printer, and convert the abandoned rovers into a functional vehicle.
 Watch out for meteorites and harsh environmental factors while establishing a sustainable water source.
 Your survival skills will be put to the test as you adapt to life on the Red Planet.

-- The game has a cool concept and potential for interesting gameplay.
+- The game has a cool concept with potential for interesting gameplay.

-- Some players enjoyed the graphics and found the idea of blowing up rocks entertaining.
+- Some players enjoyed the experience of blowing up rocks, finding it entertaining.

-- The game is unfinished, lacking basic features and updates since 2017, leading many to consider it abandoned.
+- The game is extremely unfinished, lacking basic features and stability, making it unplayable.

 “The game was advertised as a survival game including the no-oxygen atmosphere on Mars.”